Hemoglobin is a protein in red blood cells that carries oxygen. The hemoglobin test measures how much hemoglobin is in your blood.

 Normal results for children vary, but in general are:

-The examples above are common measurements for results of these tests.
+The ranges above are common measurements for results of these tests.
 Normal value ranges may vary slightly among different laboratories.
 Some labs use different measurements or test different samples.
-Talk to your doctor about the meaning of your specific test results.
+Talk to your health care provider about the meaning of your specific test results.

 LOWER THAN NORMAL HEMOGLOBIN

 - Anemia caused by red blood cells dying earlier than normal (hemolytic anemia)